On June 21, the American Academy of Pediatrics and the Brady Center to Prevent Gun Violence urges parents to ask a simple question to keep kids safe

 A gun, found by a child, can change lives forever in just a few moments.
-On ASK Day, June 21, parents are reminded to ask other parents if there is a gun in the home where their child is going to play.
+On June 21, the first day of summer, parents are reminded to ask other parents if there is an unlocked

-About 1/3 of homes with kids have guns, many left unlocked or loaded.
+About one-third of homes with kids have guns, many left unlocked or loaded.
 Just talking to your child about the dangers of firearms is not enough.
 Children are naturally curious.
 If a gun is accessible in someone's home, there is a good chance a child will find it and play with it.
 Countless tragedies have occurred when kids found guns that parents thought were well hidden or safely stored.

 reducing gun injuries to children, and advocates for stronger gun laws, comprehensive access to

 mental health care, and necessary funding for federal gun violence research and prevention efforts.